-Usually, it is easy to spot these kinds of features.
+Usually, it’s easy to spot these kinds of features.
 If you look at usage data, you will see the usage trending towards zero.

-This one is a little tricker.
-But is the most effective way of deciding which feature to kill.
+This one is a little trickier but is one of the most effective ways of deciding which feature to kill.

 The other end of the equation is also tricky.
-Measuring the short, medium, long term cost takes a lot of time and effort.
-Most people are too lazy or busy to do the calculation.
+Measuring the short-, medium---, and long-term costs takes a lot of time and effort.
+Most people need to be more active and busy to do the calculation.

 Even when some people take the time to quantify the cost, they usually miss one or more types of costs involved:

-If the cost of the technical resources and engineers required to keep the feature up and running is higher than the value, then kill it.
+• Maintenance cost: If the price of the technical resources and engineers required to keep the feature up and running is higher than the value, then kill it.

-If diverting resources from a low-value feature to a high-value feature promises a higher return, then kill the low-value feature.
+• Opportunity cost: If diverting resources from a low-value feature to a high-value feature promises a higher return, then kill the low-value feature.
 Inbox by Gmail, for example, was taking away resources from Gmail.
-Hence it was shut down.
-(Read below examples for more details)
+Hence, it was shut down.
+(Read below for more details)

 If there are new features that negatively impact the performance of older features, then one of them needs to go away.

 Product managers should always be aware of how their features might impact other features.
-And accordingly, they should let the other product manager know about it in advance.
-Then work together to decide which feature gets the axe.
+And accordingly, they should let the different product managers know about it in advance.
+Then, work together to decide which feature gets the axe.

 A few real world examples to help you understand the above tactics